 Guaranteed to get you a second look on any campsite, Heimplanet’s range of inflatable tents look like no other.
 They’re wickedly expensive, but promise super-stability and minimum weight.

-If you’ve got a favourite item of camping or outdoors kit that manages to be both well-designed and interesting, or if you’ve come across a really ridiculous piece of kit, let us know.
+If you’ve got a favourite item of camping gear or outdoors equipment that manages to be both well-designed and interesting, or if you’ve come across a something really ridiculous, let us know.
 Either leave a comment below, or drop us a line.